 When the XDF TSR was loaded, a 3½” HD XDF floppy looked like a medium with 80 cylinders and 23 sectors per track.
 When the XDF TSR wasn’t loaded, the same medium looked like a teensy disk with just a few sectors total, usually containing some text file showing the XDF disk’s contents or a readme file.

 The first cylinder of a XDF floppy used standard 512-byte sectors, only with 19 sectors per track rather than the standard 18.
-The format used 9 sectors per FAT (for the 3½” HD XDF variant, by far the one most widely used).
+The format used 11 sectors per FAT (for the 3½” HD XDF variant, by far the one most widely used).
 It abused the fact that the second FAT is normally never read by DOS (as long as the first FAT copy is readable).
-The second FAT copy on a XDF disk instead contained the small 8-sector backwards compatible image.
+The second FAT copy on a XDF disk therefore did not exist at all, but instead there was a small 8-sector backwards compatible image.
 The XDF sectors used high sector IDs and were thus not seen by standard DOS/BIOS.
-Track 0 (cylinder 0, head 0) was laid out as follows: 1 boot sector, 11 FAT sectors, 7 sectors of a backward compatible micro-disk.
+Track 0 (cylinder 0, head 0) was laid out as follows: 1 boot sector, 10 FAT sectors, 8 sectors of a backward compatible micro-disk.
 That is 19 sectors total.

-The second track (cylinder 0, head 1) started with the root directory (7 sectors) and was followed by the data area.
-Now there’s an obvious problem: The XDF disk claimed to have 23 sectors per track, but physically there were only 19.
-What happened with the missing 4 sectors?
+The second track (cylinder 0, head 1) started with the one last FAT sector (for a total of 11), followed by the root directory (14 sectors) and finally the data area (4 sectors).
+Now there’s an obvious problem: The XDF disk claimed to have 23 sectors per track, therefore there should have been 9 data sectors (23 – 14) on the second track, but there were only 4.
+What happened with the missing 5 sectors?
 Easy: XDF marked the corresponding clusters in the FAT as bad.

 It is important to note that XDF images always contained full XDF-sized tracks, even for cylinder 0.
 Some sectors in a XDF image were thus not written to a disk, but the XDF image was uniform.